Nancy Wilson-Pajic

 French-American, born 1941

-French-American conceptual artist Nancy Wilson-Pajic, played a seminal role in the international artistic avant-garde during the 1960s and 70s with her feminist performances and text-sound installations that challenged feminine role model in modern societal paradigms.
+French-American conceptual artist Nancy Wilson-Pajic played a seminal role in the international artistic avant-garde during the 1960s and 70s with her feminist performances and text-sound installations that challenged feminine role models in the context of modern societal paradigms.

-Nancy Wilson-Pajic was born in Peru, Indiana in 1941 where she studied art, literature and psychology, later graduating from Cooper Union, New York in 1972 with a BFA.
-The artist moved to Paris in 1978 where she began to experiment with photography along with forms of text-based imagery.
-Her early experiments with photography lead her to alternative processes such as gum bichromate, carbon transfer, photogram, and cyanotype, which later became a staple of the artist’s aesthetic and process-driven work.
+Born in Peru, Indiana in 1941, Wilson-Pajic studied art, literature, and psychology before graduating with a BFA from Cooper Union in New York in 1972.
+She moved to Paris in 1978, where she began experimenting with photography alongside forms of text-based imagery.
+These early experiments led her to alternative processes such as gum bichromate, carbon transfer, photogram, and cyanotype, which later became central to her aesthetic and to her process-driven practice of producing unique, non-editioned works.

 Falling Angels